Chronic pelvic pain in women

-Chronic pelvic pain exhibits many different characteristics.
-Among the signs and symptoms are:
+Chronic pelvic pain has many different characteristics.
+Signs and symptoms may include:

 In addition, you may experience: